-It was with these heavy thoughts that Wade reached the Turner residence, to find the widow in her near paddock, trotting one of her horses in a wide circle.
+It was with these heavy thoughts that Wade reached the Turner residence to find the widow in her near paddock, trotting one of her horses in a wide circle.

-“I haven’t seen Morgans like that since the War,” Wade called from the track, as Annie saw him and dismounted.
+“I haven’t seen Morgans like that since the war,” Wade called from the track, as Anna saw him and dismounted.

-“You know your horses, Mr. Nash,” Annie said.
+“You know your horses, Mr. Nash,” Anna said.
 Her tone was still stiff, but it seemed she approved of one thing about him at least.

 “The infantry never used horses, but most of the cavalry and officers had Saddlebreds.
-But the ones who really knew their horses, well they had Morgans,” Wade said with a smile that was surprisingly easy.
+But the ones who really knew their horses—well, they had Morgans,” Wade said with a smile that was surprisingly easy.
 He liked horses.
 His father had kept a few, but his work had never given him the time to work them.
 It was one of the trades that Wade had always liked over the years he had traveled.

 Horses were honest.
 Loyal.
 They were what they were; no lying, no judging.
-They would give you their all and all they ask is that you respect them.
+They would give you their all and all they’d ask is for your respect.
 Wade approved of that.

-“I hope you are here to reconsider my offer, Mr. Nash,” Annie Turner said, leading the young bay into the stable to take off the saddle and rub her down.
+“I hope you are here to reconsider my offer, Mr. Nash,” Anna Turner said, leading the young bay into the stable to take off the saddle and rub her down.
 She was a woman who didn’t mind the work, and who wasn’t going to wait on manners to get it done.
 Wade approved of that, as well.

 “Well actually, that is what I came up here to talk to you about.
 I’ve been making inquiries about the accident that took your husband’s life,” Wade said as respectfully as he could, before dismounting himself and tying Charger by a long rein to the fence.
-His older horse immediately started to nibble at the verdant grass Annie had up here.
+His older horse immediately started to nibble at the verdant grass Anna had up here.

 “Good.
 What have you found out, Mr. Nash?”
-Annie called out.
+Anna called out.
 A moment later she reappeared at the stable door, and crossed her arms in front of her.

 She clearly wasn’t happy, but why should she be?
 Wade tried to be tactful.